#Deepen Teacher Inquiry - Hack No 2

 Deep, relevant, supported Teacher Inquiry will enable you to change tack.
 Inquiry enables you to change tack by supporting and encouraging the following:

 Curiosity is the centrepiece of learning.
 Without curiosity - learning is superficial at best, and we don't want that!

 Inquiry encourages and enables curiosity.
 Curiosity is the desire to know; it seeks to understand and give things meaning.
 Curiosity leads to learning and encourages creativity, collaboration, and communication.

 Interest leads to creativity and is enabled by collaboration.
-Unleashed creativity means you are in the moment, you are connected to learning and engaged in a that leads to change.
-You are asking each other, what if …?
+Unleashed creativity means you are in the moment, you are connected to learning and engaged in a way that leads to change.
+You are asking each other “What if …”?
 When you and your team collaborate in a creative way, you are inspired to make changes to your go-to practices.
 Go-to practices may lead to good learning, but what if there were another way?
 You need to get creative with how you design learning in your classroom.